mcc-us/ea/_questions/q-40questions-filing-status.md

 A. Have valid Social Security numbers.
 B. Are physically outside the United States, with a tax home in a foreign country.
-C. Sign the return and agree to be taxed on their worldwide income. correct
+C. Sign the return and agree to be taxed on their worldwide income.
 D. Are living overseas.

 Correct Answer Explanation for C: